sebrauschert/OceanOmics-amplicon/README.md

 wget ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz
 tar xzvf taxdump.tar.gz
 ```

-It's about 500MB in size.
+The taxdump-DB is about 500MB in size so make sure you have that space available in your home-directory.

 It is possible to extract the data elsewhere and then give taxonkit the path.
 See the `--data-dir` flag in `computeLCA.py`.